All cats are born with a great desire to scratch.

 Unfortunately, they are not born with the knowledge of knowing an appropriate place to fulfill that desire.

-Even cats that have been declawed (a procedure Pets Adviser advocates against) are inclined to use their innate scratching abilities.
+Even cats that have been declawed (a procedure Petful advocates against) are inclined to use their innate scratching abilities.

 Whether cats are scratching as a means of removing dead nail tissue or to marking their territory with scents from their paw pads, it can wreak havoc on household furnishings and carpeting.
 Giving your cat his own “scratching space” will not only satisfy his natural instincts — it will also extend the life of your carpets and furniture.

 If you prefer the quick solution, you can easily find a ready-made scratching post or an inexpensive cat scratcher incline.
 For those of you who are blessed to be do-it-yourselfers (and have some wood lying around), building your cat a scratching post would be a great project, even if you’re on a tight budget.

 Take notice of where and how your pet chooses to scratch.
 Although some cats show a preference for rough wood, such as tree bark or wood stumps, others may look for a flat, horizontal surface — perhaps a floor with thick carpeting.
 Then there are those felines that find an upright surface, like a sofa arm, to be the perfect place to sharpen those claws.

 Building a Cat Scratching Post on the Cheap

 Once you have pinpointed your kitty’s scratching techniques, your project can begin.

 Be sure to make the post in a way that your cat will be comfortable with, having no fear of it falling or swaying.